 Humans are social animals by nature.
 Consequently, we see better results when we incorporate social elements into activities.
 Think about a task that you don’t particularly enjoy doing.
 Now think about doing it with your best friend.
 It becomes a bit more appealing doesn’t it?
 That’s one of the many benefits of social learning.

 We’re hard-wired to crave human interaction.
-That’s why learning becomes so much more effective when social features are implemented.
+That’s why learning becomes so much more effective when social features are implemented, regardless if they are synchronous or asynchronous.
 This causes motivation levels to rise, which results in a myriad of other advantages.

 Incorporating social learning into a learning programme is as easy as one-two-three.
 But it’s even easier with learning tech.
 That’s why companies around the world are readjusting their online training programmes to utilise social learning.